Definition of 'trigger'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 They argue there is no evidence to suggest they would trigger another financial crisis.
 Times, Sunday Times (2016)This is certainly not sufficient to trigger many alarms, he added.
 Computing (2010)A dramatic change in the weather is set to trigger gales through February.
 The Sun (2017)The crude wooden peg had been used as a makeshift trigger to set off the deadly device.
 The Sun (2008)Those triggering causes would not have provoked anything unless there had been something there to provoke.
-A Short Guide to Writing About History (1995)Man with a finger on the trigger of a gun pointed at his own head.
-The Sun (2010)This triggers a mechanism which drops the doors down at the end of the tube.
+A Short Guide to Writing About History (1995)This triggers a mechanism which drops the doors down at the end of the tube.
 Times, Sunday Times (2007)Sometimes when a person is vulnerable for psychiatric reasons some relatively mundane thing triggers enormous resentment.
 Times, Sunday Times (2012)This would normally trigger another control unit to fly the plane automatically.
 Times, Sunday Times (2016)You then need to determine what score will be the trigger point for action.
 Times, Sunday Times (2014)The move could trigger similar schemes being adopted across the country in other large towns and cities.
 Times, Sunday Times (2015)Try to remember what triggered your first panic attack.
 The Sun (2011)Cast your mind back and think about what else may have triggered this sudden set of fears.
 Times, Sunday Times (2008)This will help identify personal triggers that cause symptoms.
 The Sun (2015)The move will trigger another referendum on the issue.
 Times, Sunday Times (2011)No single power can take the chance of triggering actions by the other two.
 International Finance: The markets and financial management of multinational business.
 (1983)If you carry and use a knife it is no different from pulling the trigger of a gun at close quarters.
 The Sun (2008)Trigger mechanisms for them are visible, showing they are ready to fire.
 Times, Sunday Times (2013)

 Synonyms of 'trigger'